40+ Dangerous Smoking Facts To Share With Your Kids

 As soon as your child is about five or six years old, you can talk to them about the ill effects of smoking, such as breathing problems, addiction, and bad breath (1).
 Have an open and honest conversation and set clear rules and expectations that you don’t want them to smoke a cigarette or any illicit substance.
 Give your child the freedom to talk openly and express their views about smoking.

-2. How to keep your kids tobacco-free?
+2. How can I keep my kids tobacco-free?

 According to research, the possibility of tobacco use is less in teens whose parents educate them about the harmful effects of tobacco use compared with those teens whose parents don’t have such discussions with them (2).
 Make strict no-smoking rules at home and reinforce them with negative consequences.
 Inform your child about their mental health and issues, such as peer pressure often, and help them develop positive coping strategies (3).